resilient-swarms/ASVLite/README.md

 count_mesh_cells_along_edge = 20 # Number of mesh cells along one edge of the sea surface.
 A larger number means a finer sea surface mesh.
 ```

-## Using ASVLite as a software library.
+## Using ASVLite as a software library

-For details of the programming interface provided by ASVLite,
-refer to the Doxygen generated documentation `doc/html/index.html`.
+For details of the programming interface provided by ASVLite, refer to the Doxygen generated documentation `doc/html/index.html`.